linyuxuanlin/Wiki_MkDocs/docs/zh/Troubleshooting_of_ADC_and_DAC.md

----
-id: Troubleshooting_of_ADC_and_DAC
-title: Troubleshooting of ADC and DAC
+# Troubleshooting of ADC and DAC
----

 ## Why AC Source should be 2-4 bits more resolution than the ADC under test?